Things That Make You Go Hmmm! – Vol.22

 Leeway for e-scooters…not blocking your way – Micromobility start-up Voi raised an additional $45m to invest in new technology that improves safety for both riders and, well, everyone else around them.
 Voi is partnering with Irish computer vision start-up Luna while also exploring adding physical parking racks, docking the absolute freedom e-scooters originally promised.
 Meanwhile, MIT spin-off Superpedestrian, which operates Link, has acquired Navmatic’s Super Fusion technology that helps locate vehicles, correct their movements in real time and incentivize driver good behaviour, renaming it Pedestrian Defense.

-So what?
 As COVID restrictions lift and commuting returns, so does micromobility, which has long struggled with unit economics and regulation.
 Mass layoffs, operational shutdowns and consolidation are giving way to an improved horizon where micromobility emerges as a socially distanced alternative to public transport or a key element in a journey.
 As the market expected to grow ~8%pa over the next decade, reaching $42 billion by 2030, the winners will need to go beyond their guerrilla deployment tactics to win people’s, and particularly, cities’ hearts.
 In the meantime, expect more funding, more innovation and more cross-mobility partnerships as companies seek to become fully embedded in the transport ecosystem.

 And to be one of the first to receive next months insights, subscribe to our newsletter ➡️